nickmitchko/Java-Excel-COM-Bridge/README.md

 =====================

-A simple Wrapper Class that properly communicates with an excel com object to load, open, modify, get values from, and save any Excel acceptable file.
-Uses [jacob], library is already implemented
+A library that properly communicates with an excel com object to load, open, modify, get values from, and save any Excel acceptable file.
+Uses [jacob], which is already implemented.

  How to use This Bridge:

  - Setting Up, Library is in ~/distribution

-               place Java-Excel-COM-Bridge.jar as library either in project or classpath. import main.bridge.ExcelWorker;
+               1. Use Java-Excel-COM-Bridge.jar as library either in project or classpath.
+               2. import main.bridge.ExcelWorker;

  - Initialize